shafixvq/SOC-Incident-Triage-Bruteforce/README.md

 - The login pattern was consistent with brute force behavior
 - No successful login was detected during the observation period

+## Evidence
+Screenshots in this repository demonstrate:
+- Active endpoint monitored by SIEM
+- Detection of failed authentication attempts
+- Alert details including timestamps and event IDs

 ## Conclusion & Escalation
 Based on the investigation, this incident was classified as a **True Positive**.